Contents

 Mike Stewart's similar transcription + simulation effort:

 Aside: It should be noted that the AGC simulations described on this page were not based on Mike Stewart's pre-existing project, other than in spirit.
 Mike's simulation was a very important resource in the sense that cross comparisons of the results output by Mike's implementation with those output by mine provided a way to detect errors in both implementations that would not have been easily discoverable otherwise.
 And I can honestly tell you that it would never even have occurred to me to try this if Mike hadn't already done what he did!
 It's very much a case of "me too!" on my part.
-With that said, there are some pros and cons that work in both directions.
+With that said, there are some pros and cons (described later) that work in both directions.
 My schematics closely match the original AGC schematics, so closely that you can overlay them, while Mike's schematics are intended to be — and I believe, are! — functionally identical to the original schematics, but impossible to verify vs the original schematics without considerable intellectual effort.
 Mike's version is more efficient in the sense that his simulation runs significantly faster than mine ... but you can't compare his side-by-side with the original schematics to verify correctness as you can with mine.
 Which approach you prefer is a matter of taste.
 What I'll be discussing here is my own approach rather than Mike's.

 Workstation Setup